On this page:

 In addition, the Girls 1989 age group went on to win back-to-back USYSA National Championships, the first time ever in Michigan.
 Members of this team went on to represent Michigan, UCONN, Villanova, Michigan State, Northwestern, and Oakland University, and this group also produced two National Team players in Jackie Carron (University of Michigan) and Laura Heyboer (Michigan State), who started with the Bloomfield Force at U12 and U14, respectively.

 It was in the early 2000s that Andy first began to work part-time with Liverpool Football Club’s Academy, where he was responsible for training the players and communicating to the parents of the U6-U8 age group.
 One of his accomplishments while there was designing a program called “Mini-Soccer” to scout local talent in conjunction with connecting the local community to the academy.
 The program was successful and used by the club for many years.

 Many years later, in February 2016, this experience helped open the door for Force Football Club to form a partnership and become “Liverpool FC International Academy Michigan.”
 This partnership united our reputation for high quality player development, leadership, and professionalism here in Michigan with the rich, storied tradition of Liverpool Football Club in England.
 The new identity has enhanced our level of training and competing, but in many ways, we are the same great club that has been serving the Michigan soccer community for almost 30 years.

-Since June 2016, the club has expanded from one site in Bloomfield/Pontiac (Central at UWM Sports Complex) to five sites in Southeast Michigan (Clarkston/North Oakland, Ferndale, Ann Arbor, and Hartland) and Windsor, ON, and has grown to more than 1,600 youth players, including travel teams ages U7-U19 and youth development programs for new and recreational players ages U4-U11.
+Since June 2016, the club has expanded from one site in Bloomfield/Pontiac (Central at UWM Sports Complex) to five sites in Southeast Michigan (North Oakland, South Oakland, Ann Arbor, and Hartland) and Windsor, ON, and has grown to more than 1,800 youth players, including travel teams ages U7-U19 and youth development programs for new and recreational players ages U4-U11.